Data blocks symbolizing how ITBI gives a better overview of raw SMF data

 Go Beyond the Core Eight

-While these eight subtypes are powerful, they’re only the beginning.
-SMT Data’s ITBI platform supports a wide and continuously evolving range of SMF records to meet diverse customer needs.
+These subtypes are just the beginning.
+The ITBI platform supports a broad and evolving range of SMF records to meet diverse organizational needs – from SMF type 30 to DB2 SMF type 100 and beyond.

 Get in Touch with Our Experts